Why you need Mac Network Utility

 Flush DNS cache to improve your internet connection

-Your Mac stores some of the Domain Name System queries in form of cache.
-When your network slows down or you can't connect to certain websites, you may clear the cache and thus reset your internet connection.
+Your Mac stores some of the Domain Name System queries in the form of cache.
+When your network slows down, or you can't connect to certain websites, you may clear the cache and thus reset your internet connection.

 1. Open CleanMyMacX

 3. Choose Flush DNS cache